(You may also wish to review our basic information, including orientation videos)

 Finding Families for Teens

 Teens are often viewed as “too difficult”… but many of the teens in foster care are just like the other teens you already know.
-Without local Foster Families to provide a home, many teens must be placed away from their “home” community and possibly in an institutional setting, even when their behavior does not require that type of placement.
+Without local Resource Families to provide a home, many teens must be placed away from their “home” community and possibly in an institutional setting, even when their behavior does not require that type of placement.